-PYTHEAS consists of independent components, which can also be used separately to address each described sub-task of the application.
-It is possible to replace a certain component of the system without having to alter any other component.
+The integrated system PYTHEAS consists of the above-described, independent components, which can also be used separately.
+In this context, it is possible to replace a certain component of the system without having to alter any other component.
 Moreover, PYTHEAS is a complete system, which totally handles mapping and navigation in an unknown environment, relieving the user from low-level commands.
 An important feature of PYTHEAS is that it can be remotely controlled over the web, with an easy to use interface.

 The PYTHEAS system can be used in a variety of possible applications.
 The ability of web control allows the system to be used in applications that require remote control of the system, such as remote "representative" of the user in exhibition areas, trade shows, etc. PYTHEAS may also be employed in order to achieve navigation in hazardous environments, such as high radiation areas.
 Furthermore, a robot using PYTHEAS could play the role of a moving visual surveillance system.
 Especially, with the use of a panoramic camera, a large field of view is provided at all times.
 Since mapping is an independent module, PYTHEAS can also be used to map unknown indoor environments.
 Last but not least, it can offer services to people with special needs, since it can be used to control a wheelchair's motion.
-The user can navigate through specific parts of a vocational or residential environment by selecting the desired destination from the extracted map, avoiding moving obstacles.

 In the following section, the PYTHEAS system is described in detail.
 In section 3, experimental results are presented.
-The paper is concluded with a discussion presented in section 4.
+The paper concludes with a discussion in section 4.

-2. The navigation system PYTHEAS
+2. The Navigation System PYTHEAS

-PYTHEAS is a fully developed navigation system that permits a user to control a mobile robot through the web.
-It is divided in three modules.
+PYTHEAS is an integrated robot navigation system that permits a user to control a mobile robot over the web.
+It consists of three modules.
 The first module serves the need for mapping an unknown environment while the second is responsible for planning a path in this environment and avoiding obstacles during the execution of the path.
-In both modules, there is the need for the robot to estimate its position within the known world (localization).
+In both modules, there is the need for the robot to estimate its position within the environment (localization).
+PYTHEAS assumes a discrete, probabilistic model for representing the robot's state as well as the environment.
+This leads to probabilistic formulas for updating state (localization) estimates that obey the well-known Markov (independence) assumption [14].
 The final module offers to the user an interface for communicating with the entire system.
 The following sections, describe each module in detail.
-Moreover aspects of their integration are also presented.
+Moreover aspects of their integration to the complete system are also presented.